 Describe enterprise storage solutions, and select the appropriate solution for a given situation.

 Implement and manage Storage Spaces and Data Deduplication.

-Install and configure Microsoft Hyper-V.
+Install and configure Microsoft Hyper-V, and configure virtual machines.

 Deploy, configure, and manage Windows and Hyper-V containers.